 The current Lake County Sheriff’s Adult Corrections Facility opened March 10, 1989, replacing a 20-year old facility, and operates under the direction of Sheriff Mark C. Curran, Jr. and his correction’s management team.

-In January 2013, the Lake County Jail successfully garnered its third consecutive accreditation from the American Correctional Association.
+In October 2016, the Lake County Jail successfully garnered its fourth consecutive accreditation from the American Correctional Association.
 Standards set by ACA reflect practical up-to-date policies and procedures and function as a management tool for agencies and facilities throughout the world.
-In addition, the Adult Corrections Facility earned the accreditation of the National Commission on Correctional Health Care for the provision of health services.
+In addition, the Adult Corrections Facility earned the accreditation of the National Commission on Correctional Health Care for the provision of health services in December 2016.

 The Accreditation Advantage